Slum

-A slum is a derogatory term for a highly populated urban residential area consisting of densely packed housing units of weak build quality and often associated with poverty.
+A slum is a highly populated urban residential area consisting of densely packed housing units of weak build quality and often associated with poverty.
 The infrastructure in slums is often deteriorated or incomplete, and they are primarily inhabited by impoverished people.

 Although slums are usually located in urban areas, they can be located in suburban areas where housing quality is low and living conditions are poor.
 Slum residences vary from shanty houses to professionally built dwellings which, because of poor-quality construction or lack of basic maintenance, have deteriorated.
 While slums differ in size and other characteristics, most lack reliable sanitation services, supply of clean water, reliable electricity, law enforcement, and other basic services.
 The United Nations defines slums as ".... informal settlements lacking one or more of the following conditions: access to improved water, access to improved sanitation, sufficient living area, housing durability, and security of tenure."

 Due to increasing urbanization of the general populace, slums became common in the 19th to late 20th centuries in the United States and Europe.
 Slums are still predominantly found in urban regions of developing countries, but are also still found in developed economies.
 The world's largest slum city is found in Orangi in Karachi, Pakistan.